-Any native planting, from a balcony garden to a regenerating forest fragment, can bring you and the wildlife around you many benefits.
+Any form of native planting, whether it be a balcony, garden or to a regenerating forest fragment, can bring numerous benefits to both you and the wildlife in your surroundings.

-You’ll save time and money because locally native, eco-sourced plants are well adapted to the conditions, requiring less maintenance from you.
-They are drought-tolerant and need no added fertilisers or pesticides.
-Plus, native wildflowers are mainly perennials or self-sowing biennials, so they take care of the next year's planting themselves.
+By opting for locally native and eco-sourced plants, you'll save both time and money.
+These plants are well-adapted to the local conditions, requiring minimal maintenance from you.
+They are drought tolerant and do not need additional fertilizers or pesticides.
+Moreover, native wildflowers are primarily perennials or self-sowing biennials, taking care of next year's planting themselves.

 2. Support local biodiversity

-You’ll see more birds, reptiles and insects and you’ll help support their local populations, some of which are threatened.
-The best food and shelter for our native animals comes from native plants; they evolved together and have complementary relationships.
+Through native planting, you'll witness an increase in the presence of birds, reptiles, and insects, while also helping to support their local populations, some of which may be threatened.
+Native plants provide the best food and shelter for our native animals as they have co-evolved, establishing complementary relationships.

 3. Long-term stability and shelter

-Indigenous plants stabilise your soil, providing long-term flood and erosion control - invaluable protection for the slopes and exposed coastline of Wellington.
+Indigenous plants play a crucial role in stabilizing soil, offering long-term flood and erosion control.
+This is especially invaluable for the banks, fragmented rock slops and exposed coastline of Wellington.

-Native plants provide excellent shelter, for you and your home as well as local wildlife.
-Coastal natives are well-adapted to Wellington’s winds.
+In addition to their soil-stabilizing properties, native plants also provide excellent shelter, not only for you and your home but also for local wildlife.
+Coastal natives, in particular, are well-adapted to the windy conditions often experienced in Wellington.

 4. Keep Wellington beautiful

-Beautiful native gardens benefit Wellington's regional identity and create a sense of place, for generations to come.
+Beautiful native gardens contribute to Wellington's regional identity and create a lasting sense of place for future generations.

-Once you get started with native planting you'll want to share and expand your knowledge.
-Complimenting a neighbour on their joyful yellow kowhai tree could lead to a discussion on locally endemic species and maybe a new friendship.
+Once you embark on your native planting journey, you'll be eager to share and expand your knowledge.
+Complimenting a neighbor on their vibrant yellow kowhai tree could spark a conversation about locally endemic species and even foster new friendships.

-You're also welcome to join our volunteer outings to work in Miramar's public spaces– a great way to meet new, like-minded people and explore new places.
-If you have children around why not explore the secret corners and creatures of your garden together?
+You're also invited to join our volunteer outings, where we work together in Miramar's public spaces.
+It's a fantastic opportunity to meet like-minded individuals, forge new connections, and discover new places.
+If you have children, why not explore the hidden corners and fascinating creatures of your garden together?

-- Many exotic plants compete with natives, strangling them, adversely altering the soil and invading nearby bush and forest.
+- Many exotic plants compete with native species, strangling them, and adversely altering the soil.
+They also have the tendency to invade nearby bush and forests.

-- You'll find many exotics are prone to rust and mould and generally demand more of your time and effort to maintain.
+- You'll find that many exotic plants are prone to rust and mold, requiring more time and effort to maintain.

-- Exotics can also have unexpected effects on wildlife.
-For example, rhododendrons have nectar poisonous to native tui and silvereye and very often leads to death for these birds.
+- Exotic plants can also have unexpected effects on wildlife.
+For example, rhododendrons have nectar that is poisonous to native tui and silvereye, often resulting in the death of these birds.

-Some pest plants are still available for sale as they are not yet classified as weeds.
-They do however cause havoc when established in the wild.
-Although you can legally grow these species we strongly suggest you plant a non-weedy exotic species or local native plant.
-It's so easy to do.
+Some pest plants are still available for sale, as they are not yet classified as weeds.
+However, they can cause havoc when established in the wild.
+While it is legal to grow these species, we strongly recommend planting non-weedy exotic species or local native plants.
+It's an easy step to take.

-If there's a non-native you like the features of you can use the handy publication “Plant me instead” to find a native substitute.
+If there's a non-native plant you like, you can refer to the handy publication “Plant me instead” to find a native substitute.

 Some exotic plants are considered non-invasive.
-For example, banksia and grevillea are not problem species and are both popular with nectar eating birds such as tui and bellbird.
-Colourful and aromatic exotics that won't “jump the fence” include carnations, lavender and gardenia.
+For example, banksia and grevillea are not problematic species and are popular among nectar-eating birds such as tui and bellbird.
+Colorful and aromatic exotics that won't spread uncontrollably include carnations, lavender, and gardenia.

 Don’t forget the weeds & pests

-The aliens in your garden can contribute to the demise of native bush kilometres away.
-Weeding, especially being able to identify and remove the most invasive weeds, brings about significant, positive change in local habitats.
+The presence of invasive plants in your garden can contribute to the decline of native bush located kilometers away.
+Weeding, especially the identification and removal of the most invasive weeds, brings about significant positive change in local habitats.
 Learn more about weeding.

-When you see the many rare, native species living at Zealandia (Karori Sanctuary) in their mammal-free environment, you'll notice the stark difference from the life Miramar currently supports.
-You could help reduce this difference and provide a safe habitat for rare species on the peninsula once more.
+When you visit places like Zealandia (Karori Sanctuary) or Kapiti Island and observe the many rare native species thriving in their mammal-free environment, you'll notice a stark contrast to the current biodiversity on Miramar.
+You have the opportunity to help bridge this gap and provide a safe habitat for rare species on the peninsula once again.
 Wouldn't that be wonderful?
+Learn more about how you can make a difference by taking action.
 Learn more about pest control.